 Attending Embroidered Textile Design in the National College of Art and Design opened a new world to me.
 I went on to take workshops with textile artists which gave me a solid background to build on.
 There are many stitches and techniques, which can be used to create on so many different and unimaginable surfaces.
 You can mix media and develop your own techniques.
 I really like the fact that embroidery allows me to work on a small scale, with small details.

-I enjoy hand embroidery but I have a weakness for free motion machine embroidery.
+I enjoy hand embroidery but also free motion machine embroidery.
 For me, it is like drawing, where the surface moves, instead of the ‘pen’ (needle in that case).
 This means many interesting effects that could only be obtained this way.
 With this type of textile art the possibilities are endless.

 Now it is my turn to have shelves full of fabric and threads…